dera-amadi/Delton-Calculator/README.md

 I made this calculator with python to perform simple arithmethic projects.
-This is my first ever project made with pyhton and you can always feel free to use my code, learn from it or do whatever you want with it.
+This is my first ever project made with python and you can always feel free to use my code, learn from it or do whatever you want with it.